nikkilkuang/nikkilkuang.github.io/content/publication/PeronsalAlignment/index.md

 abstract: The impressive generative capabilities of large language models (LLMs) have led to their widespread adoption across diverse applications.
 However, existing alignment methods, which rely heavily on expensive fine-tuning processes, focus on optimizing for the $\textit{general human preferences}$ such as safety, fairness, and trustworthiness.
 These approaches suffer from scalability and adaptability issues when addressing $\textit{personal preferences}$ which could be different across users.
 In this paper, we introduce a novel approach to LLM alignment for personalized preference based on decode-time frameworks.
 Our approach enables dynamic adaptation to personal preferences during inference, providing a flexible and computationally efficient solution for personalization without the need of training-time interventions.
 We demonstrate the efficacy of our method on benchmark datasets and tasks, by enhancing LLMs' ability to adapt to diverse personal preferences compared to the existing alignment methods.

 # Summary.
 An optional shortened abstract.
-summary: (NeurIPS 2024 Workshop) We introduce a novel approach to LLM alignment for personalized preference based on decode-time frameworks.
+summary: (NeurIPS 2024 AFM) We introduce a novel approach to LLM alignment for personalized preference based on decode-time frameworks.

 tags:
 - Personalized Alignment